911-shruti/911-shruti/README.md

-- 👋 Hi, I’m @911-shruti
+- 👋 Hi, I’m Shruti Shukla
-- 👀 I’m interested in Learning Java and things related to java
+- 👀 I was interested in Learning Java and things related to java but now moving towards Data Science and Python
-- 🌱 I’m currently learning Java Core
+- 🌱 I’m currently learning Python and concepts of Data Science
-- 💞️ I’m looking to collaborate on small java projects.
+- 💞️ I’m looking to collaborate on small projects.
 - 📫 you can reach via linkedIn